Roy-Kid/DMFF/docs/dev_guide/arch.md

     map_atomtype[i] = np.where(self.types == atype)[0][0]
 ```

-Finally, we need to bind calculator's compute function to `self._jaxPotential`
+Finally, we need to bind the calculator's compute function to `self._jaxPotential`

 ```python